Thoothukudi: Economy

 Thoothukudi is the end point of the proposed Madurai-Thoothukudi Industrial Corridor.
 The study for this Corridor was completed by the Government of Tamil Nadu recently.
 The Corridor would consist of four manufacturing regions, one agri-business region, two business investment regions, a special tourism zone, one rural tourism hub and one knowledge hub.
 The government estimates that this Corridor would attract 1,900,000 crore industrial investment over a period of 10 years.
 The State Government recently formed a Special Purpose Vehicle (SPV) for Speedy implementation of the Project.
 The upcoming new railway line from Madurai to Thoothukudi via Aruppukotai, Ettayapuram would serve as the backbone for the development of this corridor.
+Indian Railways Ministry also completed survey of East Coast Railway Route from Karaikudi to Kanyakumari via Tuticorin is also waiting for approvals, currently the project is shelved by Railway Board.